Alcohol and Drug Rehab for Adults

 Some of the primary indicators that an adult in your life may need substance abuse treatment include:

-- Decline in professional performance
+- The decline in professional performance

-- Sudden unexpected loss of savings
+- The sudden unexpected loss of savings

 - Constantly watching the clock for their next prescription dose

 - Dishonesty regarding the level of drinking or drug use